njit-prof-bill/marcus/docs/devlog.md

 I have created a **Firebase** project to use for authentication.
 I may also host the application there too, and might also use Firestore instead of Redwood's builtin SQL database.

 The Firebase project is **marcus**.
 The management portal is here: https://console.firebase.google.com/u/0/project/marcus-c6e57/overview

+My next step is to figure out how to incorporate Firebase authentication into my RedwoodJS project.